59 Comments

 "Opiates should be available by IV ONLY, in a hospital or for the terminally ill.
 People are earning a living off destroying the lives of others.""

 Maybe some percentage of those millions of people are malingering, I don't know.
 There were probably malingering opioid addicts in the 19th century, too.
 And the 18th century, before that.
-And so on.
+And so on, all the centuries when it was legal.
 Civilization can survive a small percentage of habitual opioid users.
 What's caused the breakdown of society is handing the market over to a criminal monopoly.

 Expand full comment